jmtalarn/elm-personal-site/content/posts/2017-07-27-build-publish-ionic-app-angular-structure-services-controllers.md

 ```

 <h2>Services and Factories in the App</h2>

-These are the <a href="https://github.com/jmtalarn/strikethru/blob/master/www/js/services.js">services and factories</a> created in the development of the <a href="http://blog.jmtalarn.com/build-publish-ionic-app-i-idea/">Strikethru App with Ionic</a>
+These are the [services and factories](https://github.com/jmtalarn/strikethru/blob/master/www/js/services.js)</a> created in the development of the [Strikethru App with Ionic](http://blog.jmtalarn.com/build-publish-ionic-app-i-idea/).

 <h3>Factories</h3>
 <dl>